Bob Hannum Polishes Historic Markers in Time for the 250th

 From March 1 thru 11, 2019, my son William and I restored a 30-year-old in-ground sculpture entitled "Atrium Garden" by Michael Singer.
 It took us 11 long days.
 Now It's good for another 30 years!

 I was also part of the team that originally installed it in the world headquarters of Becton, Dickinson and Company.
+After 30 years this sculpture of pine and stone needed serious TLC.
+The original construction was comprised of wood units made of 2x4's enclosed with ½'' plywood.

 Why PT Was Not Originally Used